 Committee: Practice Improvement Committee

 This committee has been formed to provide direction for the Practice Improvement work that the division is embarking on.
 We always wish to ensure we are meeting the needs of the members.
-The committee is currently looking for more physician members, contact Patti if you are interested.

 IT, Privacy, & Security

 Our IT Coordinator collaborates with the board of physicians and various committees to implement a plan to start on the path of creating a security culture within family practice, and increase awareness of common safeguards to protect patient’s information.
 IT, also helps with supporting technical troubleshooting and assessments of all our members clinics.

 The Division MOA Network offers a variety of resources for both the MOAs and the practices.
 There is a Facebook page that lists events, resources, and allows for any discussion related to their roles.
 There are also monthly MOA events that allow for continuous learning.
 The topics for these events have included Pathways, medical billing, clinical skills, and PCN.
 In addition, there are Practice Manager meetings every two months where there is learning and collaboration on a variety of topics such as workflow.

 This database contains MOAs that have been screened, interviewed, and reference-checked by Division staff.
 The MOAs in this database, which can be accessed through the Division Portal, are listed with their education, experience, resume, EMRs, wage, and availability.
 This saves the practices' valuable time.